The owner of this orchard has grown plums for many years, specialising in local and often rare varieties.

-The orchard is in two halves and has become rather overgrown, with many of the trees nearing the end of their productive life.
+The orchard has become rather overgrown, and many of the trees are nearing the end of their productive life.

 Plum pox is a huge problem today and has caused many plum producers to struggle to provide a good crop.

 This orchard has suffered from pox, which if left unchecked might cause collections like this to become a rare sight.

 We are hoping that Gloucestershire Orchard Trust can support restoration work in this orchard.
 We will try to keep the remaining trees as healthy as possible by removing diseased wood.
 Good pruning will let in light and air where the trees are too close together.

 The orchard is a haven for wildlife – while we were visiting a little owl was perched on the fence nearby.